-When I was pregnant with Little Man, Hubby and I debated whether to get a double pushchair – as most couples pregnant with their second would do.
-With only 20 months between the two children we bought a cheap but heavy and cumbersome double travel system as LP had only been walking for a couple of months and we knew we would need a double pushchair.
+When I was pregnant with Little Man, Dave and I debated whether to get a double pushchair.
+Most couples pregnant with their second child seem to.
+With only 20 months between the two children we bought a cheap but heavy and cumbersome double travel system.
+LP had only been walking for a couple of months and we knew we would need a double pushchair.
 Even so, I did prefer to use a single pushchair and have Little Man in a baby carrier for the first few months as our double buggy was so difficult to handle.

-Really we had two options – She could walk or we could invest in one of the buggy boards on the market.
-I knew that although LP loved walking, her stamina wasn’t great to rely on her walking all the time so we bought a Lascal Buggy Board Maxi after talking to the people at Cheeky Rascals at The Baby Show.
-I planned to use the buggy board on our Graco Sky and as it’s a relatively new pushchair it wasn’t listed on the Lascal website so I was unsure whether we would be able to use the Lascal Mini or Maxi boards but Cheeky Rascals confirmed the Maxi board would fit, how to fit it and I ordered the board soon after the show.
+Really we had two options.
+She could walk or we could invest in one of the buggy boards on the market.
+I knew that although LP loved walking, her stamina wasn’t great to rely on her walking all the time.
+So we bought a Lascal Buggy Board Maxi after talking to the people at Cheeky Rascals at The Baby Show.
+I planned to use the buggy board on our Graco Sky and as it’s a relatively new pushchair it wasn’t listed on the Lascal website.
+I was unsure whether we would be able to use the Lascal Mini or Maxi boards but Cheeky Rascals confirmed the Maxi board would fit, how to fit it and I ordered the board soon after the show.

-Hubby fitted the buggy board and I won’t lie, there was some swearing involved!
+Dave fitted the buggy board and I won’t lie, there was some swearing involved!
 But once the buggy board connectors are attached to the pushchair you’re free to take the board off and put it on as you need it.
-One thing to bare in mind though is that as the adapters stay attached to the pushchair, if you are looking to share the buggy board between more than one pushchair you would need to get extra sets of adapters.
+One thing to bare in mind though is that as the adapters stay attached to the pushchair.
+If you are looking to share the buggy board between more than one pushchair you would need to get extra sets of adapters.

-The Lascal Buggy Board Maxi is something that I had been considering getting for literally months but I am now so glad that we made the investment.
-LP is so much happier not being in the pushchair and is getting the opportunity to walk a lot more too.
-I’m glad we didn’t buy a buggy board when LP was younger and think that if she’d had to use one when Little Man was born it would have been incredibly frustrating and hard work – Now, at nearly three LP is ready to use a buggy board and more importantly wants to use it.
+The Lascal Buggy Board Maxi is something that I had been considering getting for literally months.
+I am now so glad that we made the investment.
+LP is so much happier not being in the pushchair.
+She is getting the opportunity to walk a lot more too.
+I’m glad we didn’t buy a buggy board when LP was younger.
+I think that if she’d had to use one when Little Man was born it would have been incredibly frustrating and hard work.
+Now, at nearly three LP is ready to use a buggy board and more importantly wants to use it.
 I think a buggy board is something all parents expecting a second child should consider investing in during pregnancy and get it ready for after the birth.
 It’s a product the whole family will appreciate.

 The Lascal Buggy Board Maxi has an RRP of £65 and is available on Amazon.